microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 ## Protecting Sensitive Information in SharePoint/OneDrive
 Sensitive files are automatically detected and labeled at rest.
-•	Office files for Word (.docx), PowerPoint (.pptx), and Excel (.xlsx) are supported. o	These files can be auto-labeled at rest before or after the auto-labeling policies are created.
+* Office files for Word (.docx), PowerPoint (.pptx), and Excel (.xlsx) are supported.
+*	 These files can be auto-labeled at rest before or after the auto-labeling policies are created.
 Files cannot be auto-labeled if they are part of an open session (the file is open). o	Currently, attachments to list items aren't supported and won't be auto-labeled.
-•	Maximum of 25,000 automatically labeled files in your tenant per day.
+* Maximum of 25,000 automatically labeled files in your tenant per day.
-•	Maximum of 100 auto-labeling policies per tenant, each targeting up to 100 sites (SharePoint or OneDrive) when they are specified individually.
+* Maximum of 100 auto-labeling policies per tenant, each targeting up to 100 sites (SharePoint or OneDrive) when they are specified individually.
 You can also specify all sites, and this configuration is exempt from the 100 sites maximum.
-•	Existing values for modified, modified by, and the date are not changed as a result of auto-labeling policies—for both simulation mode and when labels are applied.
+* Existing values for modified, modified by, and the date are not changed as a result of auto-labeling policies—for both simulation mode and when labels are applied.
-•	When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the account that last modified the file.
+* When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the account that last modified the file.
 If this account is no longer in Azure Active Directory, the label won't be applied because these values can't be set.

 ## Protecting Sensitive Information inExchange
 Sensitive emails are automatically detected and labeled in transit/ as they are sent.
 For Exchange, it does not include emails at rest (mailboxes).
 Note: emails detected in simulation mode will not be labeled when the policy is turned on, as we only label emails in transit and those emails were sent before the policy was enforced.
-•	Unlike manual labeling or auto-labeling with Office apps, PDF attachments as well as Office attachments are also scanned for the conditions you specify in your auto-labeling policy.
+* Unlike manual labeling or auto-labeling with Office apps, PDF attachments as well as Office attachments are also scanned for the conditions you specify in your auto-labeling policy.
 When there is a match, the email is labeled but not the attachment. o	For PDF files, if the label applies encryption, these files are encrypted by using [Office 365 Message Encryption (OME)](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome?view=o365-worldwide) when your tenant is [enabled for PDF attachments](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome-faq?view=o365-worldwide#are-pdf-file-attachments-supported-). o	For these Office files, Word, PowerPoint, and Excel are supported.
 If the label applies encryption, they are encrypted by using [Office 365 Message Encryption (OME)](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome?view=o365-worldwide).
-•	If you have Exchange mail flow rules or data loss prevention (DLP) policies that apply IRM encryption: When content is identified by these rules or policies and an auto-labeling policy, the label is applied.
+* If you have Exchange mail flow rules or data loss prevention (DLP) policies that apply IRM encryption: When content is identified by these rules or policies and an auto-labeling policy, the label is applied.
 If that label applies encryption, the IRM settings from the Exchange mail flow rules or DLP policies are ignored.
 However, if that label doesn't apply encryption, the IRM settings from the mail flow rules or DLP policies are applied in addition to the label.
-•	Email that has IRM encryption with no label will be replaced by a label with any encryption settings when there is a match by using auto-labeling.
+* Email that has IRM encryption with no label will be replaced by a label with any encryption settings when there is a match by using auto-labeling.
-•	Incoming email is labeled when there is a match with your auto-labeling conditions:
+* Incoming email is labeled when there is a match with your auto-labeling conditions:
-•	If the label is configured for [encryption](https://docs.microsoft.com/en-us/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide), that encryption isn't applied.
+* If the label is configured for [encryption](https://docs.microsoft.com/en-us/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide), that encryption isn't applied.
-•	If the label is configured to apply [dynamic markings](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#dynamic-markings-with-variables), be aware that this configuration can result in the names of people outside your organization.
+* If the label is configured to apply [dynamic markings](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#dynamic-markings-with-variables), be aware that this configuration can result in the names of people outside your organization.
-•	When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the person who sends the email.
+* When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the person who sends the email.
 There currently isn't a way to set a Rights Manager owner for all incoming email messages that are automatically encrypted.

 ## Requirements for  configuring MIP Auto-labeling
-•	Simulation mode:
+* Simulation mode:
 o	Auditing for Microsoft 365 must be turned on.
 If you need to turn on auditing or you're not sure whether auditing is already on, see [Turn audit log search on or off](https://docs.microsoft.com/en-us/microsoft-365/compliance/turn-audit-log-search-on-or-off?view=o365-worldwide).
-•	To auto-label files in SharePoint and OneDrive: o	You have [enabled sensitivity labels for Office files in SharePoint and OneDrive](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?view=o365-worldwide). o	At the time the auto-labeling policy runs, the file mustn't be open by another process or user.
+* To auto-label files in SharePoint and OneDrive: o	You have [enabled sensitivity labels for Office files in SharePoint and OneDrive](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?view=o365-worldwide). o	At the time the auto-labeling policy runs, the file mustn't be open by another process or user.
 A file that's checked out for editing falls into this category.
-•	If you plan to use [custom sensitive information types](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitive-information-type-learn-about?view=o365-worldwide) rather than the built-in sensitivity types: o	Custom sensitivity information types apply only to content that is added or modified in SharePoint or OneDrive after the custom sensitivity information types are created. o	To test new custom sensitive information types, create them before you create your auto-labeling policy, and then create new documents with sample data for testing.
+* If you plan to use [custom sensitive information types](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitive-information-type-learn-about?view=o365-worldwide) rather than the built-in sensitivity types: o	Custom sensitivity information types apply only to content that is added or modified in SharePoint or OneDrive after the custom sensitivity information types are created. o	To test new custom sensitive information types, create them before you create your auto-labeling policy, and then create new documents with sample data for testing.

 ## Step 1: Create and publish sensitivity labels
-•	One or more sensitivity labels [created and published](https://docs.microsoft.com/en-us/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide) (to at least one user) that you can select for your auto-labeling policies.
+* One or more sensitivity labels [created and published](https://docs.microsoft.com/en-us/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide) (to at least one user) that you can select for your auto-labeling policies.
 For these labels: o	It does not matter if the auto-labeling in Office apps label setting is turned on or off, because that label setting supplements auto-labeling policies o	If the labels you want to use for auto-labeling are configured to use visual markings (headers, footers, watermarks), note that these are not applied to documents. o	If the labels apply [encryption](https://docs.microsoft.com/en-us/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide):
 	When the auto-labeling policy includes locations for SharePoint or OneDrive, the label must be configured for the **Assign permissions now** setting.
 	When the auto-labeling policy is just for Exchange, the label can be configured for either **Assign permissions now** or **Let users assign permissions** (for the Do Not Forward or Encrypt-Only options).
-•	We recommend that you have your label taxonomy and hierarchy defined in a label policy applied to all users to help them get started with manual labeling from the information worker side. o	In defining your labels, you can set up in-app auto-labeling recommendations, where you define what sensitive information you are concerned about, and information workers will see a banner that says that recommends them to label this document with that label if your defined sensitive information is found in the document they are working with. o	You can define a default label in your label policy that is automatically applied to files and emails in use that have not been manually labeled.
+* We recommend that you have your label taxonomy and hierarchy defined in a label policy applied to all users to help them get started with manual labeling from the information worker side. o	In defining your labels, you can set up in-app auto-labeling recommendations, where you define what sensitive information you are concerned about, and information workers will see a banner that says that recommends them to label this document with that label if your defined sensitive information is found in the document they are working with. o	You can define a default label in your label policy that is automatically applied to files and emails in use that have not been manually labeled.
 You can easily get started with all things labeling by using our easy set-up of default label schema, label policy, and auto-labeling policy.